 It varies by anime, which languages are served.
 For instance, Demon Slayer is available to watch dubbed in English, French, Japanese, Spanish, and German or with subtitles in Arabic, German, Spanish, English, and French, whereas some, like Hunter x Hunter, are only available to watch in English or Japanese.

 Their anime originals, though, are usually always available to watch in English, French, German, Japanese, and Spanish.
-Crunchyroll is more consistent in releasing their titles in a number of different languages, but you can watch most of the anime on Netflix in a number of different languages as well.
+Crunchyroll is more consistent in releasing their titles in many different languages, but you can watch most of the anime on Netflix in several different languages as well.

 What devices is Netflix on?

-The Netflix app is downloadable on Android devices, iOS devices, Windows Phone, Apple TV, Chromecast, Portal, Fire TV, NVIDIA Shield, Roku, Hisense TVs, LG TVs, Panasonic TVs, Philips TVs, Roku TVs, Samsung TVs, Sanyo TVs, Sharp TVs, Sony TVs, Vizio TVs, PS Vita, PS3+, Xbox 360, Xbox One, Xbox Series X and Xbox Series S, as well as a number of set-top boxes and blu-ray players that are listed on Netflix’s site.
+The Netflix app is downloadable on Android devices, iOS devices, Windows Phone, Apple TV, Chromecast, Portal, Fire TV, NVIDIA Shield, Roku, Hisense TVs, LG TVs, Panasonic TVs, Philips TVs, Roku TVs, Samsung TVs, Sanyo TVs, Sharp TVs, Sony TVs, Vizio TVs, PS Vita, PS3+, Xbox 360, Xbox One, Xbox Series X and Xbox Series S, as well as several set-top boxes and Blu-ray players that are listed on Netflix’s site.

 Final Verdict: What is the best anime streaming service?